EyeTrackVR/EyeTrackVR/docs/_pages/Software_Guide.md

 Don't see your camera feed?
 That's because we haven't set an ROI.

-{% include custom/images/image_2.html url="https://i.imgur.com/PKkjw9s.png" max-width="500" caption="See the Awating ROI Settings text?" alt="" %}
+{% include custom/images/image_2.html url="https://i.imgur.com/MJb2h74.png" max-width="500" caption="See the Awating Eye Cropping Settings text?" alt="" %}

-Now press the `ROI Mode` button.
+Now press the `Cropping Mode` button.
 You should see a feed of your camera.

 Put your headset on and use an application to see your desktop.
 (Virtual desktop, SteamVR desktop, etc.)

 You should see something like this:
-{% include custom/images/image_2.html url="https://i.imgur.com/1ksGmGU.png" max-width="500" caption=":O It's my eye!" alt="" %}
+{% include custom/images/image_2.html url="https://i.imgur.com/1pNYITS.png" max-width="500" caption=":O It's my eye!" alt="" %}

 Now, Draw a rectangle that selects your eye.